Starting an ecommerce store and not quite sure where to begin?

 5. Number of Pinterest Pins

-There are over 200 billion pins saved on Pinterest (Pinterest, 2019).
-With a total of 300 million Pinterest users, that’s an average of 667 pins per pinner.
+There are over 240 billion pins saved on Pinterest (Pinterest, 2022).
+With a total of 433 million Pinterest users, that’s an average of about 554 pins per pinner.

-99 percent of pins on Pinterest contain an image – not a surprising Pinterest statistic, considering the visual nature of the platform.
-However, that’s not to say that all visual elements are equally as popular as just 0.3 percent of all pins have videos.
+99 percent of pins on Pinterest contain an image – not a surprising Pinterest statistic, considering the platform's visual nature.
+However, that’s not to say that all visual elements are equally as popular, as just 0.3 percent of all pins have videos.

-With more than 14 million articles pinned each day, it’s clear you’ll need a good Pinterest marketing tactic to make sure your pins rise up and stand out from the crowd.
-That said, it might interest you to know that the highest engagement on Pinterest happens on Mondays and Saturdays.
+With so many pins being saved daily, you’ll need a good Pinterest marketing tactic to ensure your pins rise up and stand out from the crowd.
+That said, it might interest you to know that research shows that the best days to post on Pinterest are Tuesday, Thursday, and Friday.

 6. Product Discovery on Pinterest